infimalabs/space/A15/README.md

 Weaire–Phelan structure as a partitioning method.
 It divides space using cells of two distinct shapes: a 12-faced pyritohedron and a 14-faced tetradecahedron, arranged in a precise 1:3 ratio (Weaire and Phelan 1994).
+Significantly, these flat-faced polyhedra constitute the Voronoi decomposition for the A15 lattice points; the pyritohedron is the Voronoi cell for the C12 (Wyckoff 2a) site, and the tetradecahedron is the Voronoi cell for the C14 (Wyckoff 6d) site.
+This relationship makes the Weaire–Phelan Honeycomb geometry a canonical choice for discretization, as each cell naturally defines the region of space closest to its corresponding A15 lattice site.
 These cell shapes correspond topologically to the local coordination environments of the C12 and C14 sites within the *A15* structure, respectively.
 This partitioning is notable for its high degree of isotropy, closely mirroring the symmetry characteristics of the underlying lattice.
 (It is important to distinguish this geometric, space-filling honeycomb from the related but distinct relaxed, minimal-surface structure which famously provided a counter-example to Kelvin’s conjecture on foam partitioning (Thomson 1887; Kusner and Sullivan 1996; Weaire and Hutzler 2001).)

 A structurally simpler alternative partitioning method, activated within `A15.py` via the `-stix` configuration option.
 This method employs